zVioletta/TaviArt-School-Game-Project/README.md

 * [ ] \(Optional) Character animations are still too fast resulting annoying.
 * [ ] \(Optional) Jump animation may just be seen by a single frame and then it is overridden by the walking/idle animation.
+* [ ] Game Over scene fails to load when using the "vec" variable, hence, it won't load the Game Over minigame (when using this variable, the game won't load).

 ***